catherning/anki-collection-editing/README.md

                 continue
 ```

-When the query is correct, you can automatically run the script and always input `"Y"` with
+When the query is correct, you can automatically run the script and always input `"y"` with
 `yes Y | python src/cloze2basic.py` in `Linux`
 or
 `, 'Y' * 200 | python src/cloze2basic.py` in `Powershell`